Case Study

 Kill your darlings early

-Diverse teams create better solutions
+Diverse teams reach better solutions

-Design transforms feelings, not just interfaces
+Design transforms feelings, not only interfaces

-Design can change how people feel about things they've always hated.
+"Design can change how people feel about things

 Other Projects